 In official ceremonies, depending on the occasion, the Evzones might also wear traditional uniforms originating from different parts of Greece, like Pontus, Crete, and the Aegean islands.

 Without any doubt, however, the most impressive uniform of the Evzones is the formal ceremonial uniform that is worn on Sundays and national holidays.
 This includes the famous “fustanella” kilt, a red fario cap with a long tassel, and the distinct tsarouchia shoes with the black pom poms.

 How to get to Syntagma to see the Changing of the Guard

 Getting to see the Evzones and Changing of the Guard is going to be very easy.
 All you need to do is hop on the metro (red or blue line) and get to Syntagma Station.
-As soon as you exit the station, you’ll find yourselves right in Syntagma Square.
+You’ll find yourselves right in Syntagma Square as soon as you exit the station.

 Climb the stairs right behind you and cross Vasilissis Amalias avenue towards the Greek Parliament House.
 The Evzones and the Tomb of the Unknown Soldier will be right in front of you.